 These walking safaris are designed for the keen adventurer and there is little that compares with the thrill of meeting the Big 5 on foot.
 Our luxury tented safari camps are situated in the Timbavati and Klaserie, part of the Greater Kruger Park.
 These scheduled wildlife walking safaris give you the rare opportunity to get out into the bush on foot and to really feel the pulse of the Africa.
 The tented camps are the real thing, complete with open air showers and dining tent and a camp fire to gather around at night and share the adventures of the day.
 The specialised guides open up a new world to guests by sharing their tracking skills, knowledge of the African bush and extraordinary bush expertise.

-Whilst a number of camps and lodges now offer guided walking I thought I would mention a few of the available walking trails on offer:
+While a number of camps and lodges now offer guided walking as an activity option, I thought I would mention a few of the longer walking trails on offer:

 Go on a walking expedition with your Loita Maasai hosts.
 Get to know each other and see how your safari contributes to a continuing dialogue between a changing traditional culture and the global culture where you are coming from.
 Learn how Maasai with a mobile phone contribute to the conservation of their elephants.
 Imbibe the natural calm of the forest and take in the Maasai perspective.